Metalic and horrible sound quality when call are made through 3G network / Replicant 4.2 & 6.0 on I9300

 - Flash Replicant again, do the same call and get the radio log

-#3 Updated by la belette 12 months ago
+#3 Updated by la belette about 1 year ago

 For information, I move from my old mobile operator to another and the issue is gone.